kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-- Allow users to express sets of DRA resources to be replicated for each instance of a PodGroup, and shared by each Pod in the PodGroup.
+- Allow users to express sets of DRA resources to be replicated for each PodGroup, and shared by each Pod in the PodGroup.
 - Automatically create and delete PodGroups' ResourceClaims as needed.
 - Reduce the burden of each true workload controller implementing per-PodGroup ResourceClaim generation separately (e.g. JobSet, LWS).